7 Tips on How to survive academic exams in Psychology during motherhood

 Is this doable?

-I don’t think you can do it!
+I don’t think I can do it!

 Well, let me share with you 7 tips on how to survive academic exams in Psychology during motherhood!
 But before I would like to share a little about my experience.
-As a full-time mom, staying at home as I have no other choice because of my special circumstances I decided last year to study my year 2 Psychology degree full-time, contrary to year 1 that I finished within a year and a half.
+As a full-time mom, staying at home as I have no other choice because of my special circumstances I decided last year to study my year 2 Psychology degree full-time, contrary to year 1 which I finished within a year and a half.
 I found that I had the time and the energy to juggle between studies and mother responsibilities and finish with distinction.
 And guess what!
 I did it!
 But let me tell you this, surviving academic exams while being a mom is not a piece of cake.

 But firstly what exams might mean to those who put themselves through it.
 While exams can be challenging and stressful, it’s important to view them as an opportunity for growth and reward.
 They provide a structured way to assess your progress, validate your knowledge and skills, and showcase your capabilities.
 Embracing exams as a part of your academic journey can contribute to a sense of achievement and set you on a path to future success.